 Through a broad range of courses, the Liberal Arts major is designed to provide depth of learning and to appeal to students with eclectic interests.
 The program encourages the development and application of reading, writing, and critical thinking skills necessary to prepare students to function effectively in an ever-changing social environment and job market.

 Students interested in a major within the Division of Humanities should consult the appropriate Program Coordinator as listed below:

-Christian Education, Church Vocations, Religion and Philosophy - C. Patrick Whittemore English - Kayla McKinney Wiggins Music- Mark Hagewood
+The Church's Educational Ministry, Church Vocations, Religion and Philosophy - C. Patrick Whittemore Dramatic Arts - Staff

+English - Kayla McKinney Wiggins